 1 Bluff Ave, Westerly, RI, 02891

 Welcome to the most exquisite and elegant establishment in Rhode Island, Ocean House.
-Treat yourself to their wonderful Sunday Jazz Brunch to finish off your weekend nicely, or in the winter months, get in touch to reserve a spot at their annual ‘Fondue Village’ – an Alpine inspired experience you won’t want to miss in restored, vintage gondolas.
-Beware for cheese overload; I was in one of the most delightful food comas ever after my visit here with friends!
+Treat yourself to their wonderful Sunday Jazz Brunch to finish off your weekend nicely, or in the winter months, get in touch to reserve a spot at their annual ‘Gondola Village’ – an Alpine inspired experience you won’t want to miss in restored, vintage gondolas.
+Beware for cheese overload; I was in one of the most delightful food comas ever after my visit to this RI paradise with friends!

 Tour an Ivy League campus at Brown University